To opt out of AFSCME Council 61 dues:

 Yes.
 AFSCME Council 61 has arranged to be the “exclusive representative” of its bargaining units, meaning it is impossible for workers to get out of the terms of the contract, even if they cease paying dues.

 No. Under state law, a union contract is binding on all employees in a bargaining unit, regardless of whether they are technically union “members.”
-Your wages are governed by the collective bargaining agreement and will remain unchanged if you opt out of AFSCME Council 61.
-Meanwhile, your insurance, retirement and other benefits are not subject to collective bargaining – these are set by the state and will be unaffected if you opt out of AFSCME Council 61.
+Your compensation, health benefits, retirement, and anything else governed by the collective bargaining agreement will remain unchanged if you opt out of AFSCME Council 61.

 While the terms of the contract will still govern your employment, union officials commonly prohibit nonmembers from participating in internal union affairs, such as attending union meetings, voting for union officers or participating in contract ratification votes.
 You’ll also be ineligible for any special “members only” benefits, such as discounts on additional insurance, scholarship programs, or deals the union has arranged with businesses.
 You may no longer receive the union newsletter or similar publications.